-H. Advanced Quantitative Finance: Banking & Finance
+H. Advanced Quantitative Finance: Banking, Finance & Al-Methodology

+Module M24 - M30

+Semester 6 or 7

+Duration of module 1 semester

+Type of module Elective

+How frequently is the module offered?
+Each semester

+Admission require- ments None

+Level Major

+Transferability of the module Open to exchange students / IB-programme / students of other ESB bachelor programmes

+Module coordinator/ responsible professor Prof. Dr. Bodo Herzog Office: 5-108, Tel.: 07121 271 6031 bodo.herzog@reutlingen-university.de

+Name of lecturer For contact details, see ESB website.
+Professor Dr Herzog

+Language of instruction Englisch

+Credits (ECTS) 5 ECTS

+Total workload 150 h (40 hours lecture time, 110 hours independent study)

+Contact hours per week (SWS) 4 hours

+Examination/ type of assessment CA: Mid-End-Term (50%) Group presentation (30%) Active class participation about the content (20%)

+Weighting of grade within programme 5/157

+Learning outcomes The course provides a focus on mathematical, computational and applied issues on advanced topics in banking and finance.
+Upon completion of this course, participants will have developed the following competencies:

+Professional competencies:

-Module M24 - M30 - NOT OFFERED IN WS 2023/24 - Semester 6 or 7 Duration of module 1 semester Type of module Elective How frequently is the module offered?
-Each semester Admission requirements None Level Major Transferability of the module Open to exchange students / IB-programme / students of other ESB bachelor programmes Module coordinator/ responsible professor Prof. Dr. Bodo Herzog Office: 5-108, Tel.: 07121 271 6031 bodo.herzog@reutlingen-university.de Name of lecturer For contact details, see ESB website.
-Professor Herzog Language of instruc- tion Englisch Credits (ECTS) 5 ECTS Total workload 150 h (40 hours lecture time, 110 hours independent study) Contact hours per week (SWS) 4 hours Examination/ type of assessment CA: mid/end-term and/or research projects Weighting of grade within programme 5/157 Learning outcomes The course provides a focus on mathematical, computational and applied issues on advanced topics in banking and finance.
-Upon completion of this course, participants will have developed the following competencies: Professional competencies: After the successful completion of this module the students can critically discuss the relevance and limitations of financial & computational concepts; apply mathematical models; understand model implications in specific situations; calculate and analytically derive model outcomes; Students will implement their models in reliable and useable software solutions with software applications.
+After the successful completion of this module the students can critically discuss the relevance and limitations of financial & computational concepts; apply mathematical models; understand model implications in specific situations; calculate and analytically derive model outcomes; Students will implement their models in reliable and useable software solutions with software applications.
 This module contributes to the profile in Finance, Economics, Data Science.
+Methodological competencies:

-Methodological competencies: Students will have the persistence, integrity, and maturity to develop advanced tools that can be used responsibly and fully appropriate to the problem at hand; improve the ability to work in an analytical rigorous way.
+Students will have the persistence, integrity, and maturity to develop advanced tools that can be used responsibly and fully appropriate to the problem at hand; improve the ability to work in an analytical rigorous way.
 Students will design and evaluate complex dynamical systems in a global context; synthesize complex quantitative information for professional presentations; transfer and apply theoretical knowledge to real-life settings.
 Social competencies: n/a Personal competencies: n/a Students will effectively communicate difficult quantitative solutions to nonspecialist users; the students should be able to think strategically Course-specific contributions to AoL competency goals (CG 1-6) CG1: Class discussions about current financial issues as well as all course documents are in English.
 CG4: Continuous problem-solving in the lectures, programming tasks, homework and exam.
 Students will have the persistence, integrity, and maturity to develop and apply advanced quantitative tools that can be used responsibly to solve problems.
-Contents/ indicative syllabus Introduction - Banking & Finance World Financial Engineering: Option Theory & Risik Management Data Science in Finance Scientific Computing Brownian Motion Stock Market Modelling (Ito's Lemma) Pricing of Financial Derivatives: Black-Scholes Formula Al & Deep Learning (optional) Advanced topics in Fractional Finance (optional) Teaching and learning methodology Lectures, discussions, and presentations.
+Contents/ indicative syllabus Introduction - Banking &amp; Finance &amp; Al- Methodology Financial Engineering and/or Monetary Economics Data Science in Finance &amp; Economics Scientific Computing Brownian Motion Market Modelling (Ito's Lemma) Pricing of Financial Derivatives (Black-Scholes Formula) Al &amp; Deep Learning Advanced topics in Fractional Finance (optional) Teaching and learning methodology Lectures, discussions, and presentations.
 Throughout the semester, extensive papers will be distributed; these are intended for students' preparation and consolidation of the course material.
 In all sub-areas, homework sets will be distributed as well; these will be processed and prepared by students individually or in groups.
-Julia programming and Factset Applications Online-Forums, Chats, and Discussions Guest Lectures Miscellaneous This module contributes to the profile in Finance, Economics and Data Science
+Julia programming, Factset Applications Online-Forums, Chats, and Discussions Guest Lectures Miscellaneous This module contributes to the profile in Finance, Data Science and Economics